Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Materials and Methods

 where $i$ is the index corresponding to each type of activity, $f^i$ is the factor related to the activity type $i$ as described in table \ref{tab:scoreTable}.
 If the level $j$ for type $i$ has been reached at time $t$, then $l^{i,j}(t) = j$, or else $l^{i,j}(t) = 0$. $\delta_{i,j}(t)$ is the student's success rate over the $4$ last steps activity type $i$, level $j$.
 For example, at time $t$, if a student has reached M$4$, MM$2$, R$1$ and did not reach RM, his $score^{reached}$ is equal to : $4 \times 1 + 2 \times 2 + 1 \times 3 + 0 \times 4 = 11$.

-The second indicator (Fig.\ref{fig:magHistoExp3TimeAct}) dynamically traced the curriculum of each student in terms of activities performed during Kidlearn sessions.
+The second indicator (Fig.~\ref{fig:magHistoExp3TimeAct}) dynamically traced the curriculum of each student in terms of activities performed during Kidlearn sessions.
 Precisely, for a given time step $t$ and condition, a matrix slot represents the state of an activity (ordinate) for a particular student (abscissa).
 A slot is coded in grey if a student has never explored the corresponding activity and it is coded in purple if the student is doing this activity at time $t$.
 When a student has explored an activity, the slot is coded of tint of green depending on the student's success rate (light green: low, dark green: high).

-\paragraph{KidLearn Learning Score (pre-post effect)} A math-test, used as a pre-post metric to measure the students money-related computational learning, has been made by a pedagogical expert.
+\subsubsubsection{KidLearn Learning Score (pre-post effect)} A math-test, used as a pre-post metric to measure the students money-related computational learning, has been made by a pedagogical expert.
 The pre- and post-test are composed of 20 items scoring from 0 to 1 (max score is 20).
 The three first questions are general mathematical questions about composition of numbers.
 The 17 other questions are related to the manipulation money, composition of numbers, addition and subtraction, and are directly related to the activities of the Kidlearn scenario.
 The pre-test happens at the beginning of the first session, while the post-test happens at the end of the last session.

 The pre- and post-test are presented on the tablet on a dedicated interface (different from the ITS one).
 Each item of the test evaluates the student over knowledge and skills related to money manipulation, number composition, addition or subtraction (similar to the skills and knowledge trained in the ITS).
 Both tests include the same items organised in the same order but the items' wording have randomly selected values for each item and each student (with verification that no items in the post-test have the same values in their wording as the ones in the pre-test for one student).

 This way, each question is generated with a unique structure but with random values set to have the same mathematical difficulty with the goal to reduce learning effect (test-retest effect) on learning score due to the test repetition (pre-post test).
 This also allowed to reduce the possibilities of student cheating.